-A Better Homes & Gardens Special publication.
-We like this particular magazine because it features real gardeners with different interests and different gardening challenges.
-We also like the planting diagrams and the way it incorporates garden crafts.
+We like this Better Homes & Gardens Special publication because it features real gardeners with different interests and different gardening challenges.
+We also enjoy the planting diagrams and the way it incorporates garden crafts.

 This magazine is a wonderful mix of meticulously cared for private gardens and articles about what's new.
 Our favorite feature is at the end of each garden profile when the owners share their knowledge and tips.
 Whether you lust after the look of an English garden or just want to hear from some of the most enthusiastic gardens out there, each issue is a treasure.

 If you only read one gardening magazine, we recommend "Fine Gardening."
 They just seem to know what's important at the moment.
 There are regional departments, and the writers come from all over and all aspects of gardening.

 Learn from the best.
 The gardens showcased in "Garden Design" magazine are always innovative and often cutting edge.
 The photos alone make this magazine worth it, but the details about what's new, both in plants and in design, make it a good reason to keep back issues.Continue to 5 of 9 below.

 "Garden Gate" has no advertisements, just lots of colorful pages of gardening how-to and tips.
 They have regular features like Before & After, Design Challenge, Container Recipe, and Weed Watch.
 "Garden Gate" always offers something new to learn, while providing plenty of eye candy.